References | Most Ancient of Don's Actual Ancients, Enos ben Seth |

 Military | 28 October 312 | He served in the military His victory here counts among the most decisive moments in world history; see web links for details on 28 October 312 at Via Flaminia, Milvian Bridge on the Tiber RiverG, in Roma, Lazio, Italy, EuropeG. |

-Historical fact | about 1 April 337 | He He travelled at this time; in Drepanum, Turkey, AsiaG, about 1 April 337.
-Shortly after Easter, Constantine had begun to feel ill and traveled here (he renamed it to Helenopolis in honor of his mother) and prayed at the tomb of his mother's favorite saint, the martyr Lucian |
+Departure | about 1 April 337 | He departed for the US from in Drepanum, Turkey, AsiaG, on or around about 1 April 337.
+Shortly after Easter, Constantine had begun to feel ill and traveled here from Rome; he renamed it to Helenopolis in honor of his mother He also prayed here at the tomb of his mother's favorite saint, the martyr Lucian |

-Baptism | about 1 May 337 | He was baptized about 1 May 337 in Naissus, Moesia Superior, Yugoslavia, EuropeG.
+Baptism | about 1 May 337 | He was baptized about 1 May 337 at Naissus, AncyronaG, in Nicomedia, Bithynia, Turkey, AsiaG.
 Baptised and Christened on his deathbed a few days before his death by the Arian bishop, Eusebius of Nicomedia, Constantine was the 1st Roman emperor to receive the Christian faith |

-Last Edited | 9 July 2024 |
+Last Edited | 8 May 2025 |

 Father* | John Bullivant (b. about 1837, d. after 1871) |